Kimera Bartee: Professional playing career

 The Baltimore Orioles selected Bartee in the 14th round of the 1993 MLB Draft.
-The Orioles traded Bartee to the Minnesota Twins on September 19, 1995, as the player to be named later in a trade for pitcher Scott Erickson.
+He was sent to the Minnesota Twins on 19 September 1995 as the player to be named later to complete a transaction from two months prior on 7 July when Scott Klingenbeck was acquired from the Orioles for Scott Erickson.
 He returned to the Orioles when he was selected from the Twins in the Rule 5 draft on December 4, 1995.
 He was claimed off waivers by the Detroit Tigers from the Orioles during the subsequent spring training on March 13, 1996.
 He made his major league debut with the Tigers three weeks later on April 3, 1996.
 Over the following few seasons, he played for the Tigers as well as the Toledo Mud Hens at triple-A. In 1997, he was named by Baseball America the fastest baserunner and best defensive outfielder in the International League.
 He was traded in 1999 from Detroit to the Cincinnati Reds, where he spent most of 2000 with the triple-A Louisville RiverBats.

 Bartee joined the Los Angeles Angels as a free agent the following season, when a bulging disk in his lower back landed him in Class-A Rancho Cucamonga for a rehabilitation assignment.
 On July 13, 2001, he was traded by the Angels to the Colorado Rockies for future All-Star Chone Figgins.
 Rockies general manager Dan O'Dowd described the move as the worst transaction he made in his 12-year term in that position.
 Bartee went hitless in 15 at bats with the Rockies before his final Major League game on August 3, 2001.

 In 2003 and 2004, Bartee played outfield for the Long Island Ducks of the Atlantic League of Professional Baseball, earning All-Star honors and later an Atlantic League championship with the Ducks in 2004.